marcoregueira/ApmRubberBand/README.md

 ## Limitations

 ApmRubberBand only provides basic core functionality, therefore features such as authentication are not available.
 Mock responses are provided for handshaking and identification http requests.
+Message processing pipelines are not provided too.

+Basic RUM functionality has been provided, but there are none of the limitations used to protect the server against flood.
+CORS is configured globally and not specifically for the RUM endpoint.
+Note that currently, if you expose this APM server you're exposing all endpoints with unlimited access.

 ## Try it out